dimitarpg13/semsimula/README.md

+# Example and Demo code for concepts related to Semantic Simulation and theory of Semantic Structures

-# Semantic Simulation example code
+## Semantic Simulation